mar10/fabulist/docs/sphinx/genindex.rst

 Index
 =====

-.. comment:: used to include genndex in a tree
+..  used to include genindex in a tree